Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 EXAMPLES: 30X MAGNIFICATION, GENUINE AND FALSE

-The pictures below show a British penny, so find a penny to see the actual size.
+The pictures below show a British penny.

 There seems to be a fashion for printing random numbers on magnifiers.
 Pictured above is one I found at a market, marked '30X" (and guaranteed to be 30X by the seller).
 Even a novice should be able to see that the magnification is nominal and cannot possibly be 30X.
 A bargain at £2.00?
 I think not!